platformsh/platformsh-docs/docs/src/languages/java/tuning.md

 ## Memory limits

 The JVM generally requires specifying a maximum memory size it is allowed to use, using the `Xmx` parameter.
-That should be set based on the available memory on the application container, which will vary with its size.
+That should be set based on the available memory on the application container, which varies with its size.

 To extract the container-scaled value on the command line, use `$(jq .info.limits.memory /run/config.json)`.